 Each day will differ and volunteers are assigned to a keeper at the start of the working day and gain experience in animal husbandry, care, enclosure maintenance and much more.
 You will have a unique opportunity to work alongside some incredible Central American wildlife.
 Volunteers assist with:

-There is also the opportunity for volunteers to experience a night tour of the centre and you may enjoy exciting encounters with a jaguar and harpy eagle as part of their placement.
+There is also the opportunity for volunteers to experience a night tour of the centre and you may also enjoy exciting encounters with a jaguar and harpy eagle.

 There are 1-2 volunteers at the project at any one time with a maximum of 2.
-You will be working within a larger full time team of staff.
+You will be working within a larger team of staff.